Arrests - Arrest Warrants, Arrests Based on Probable Cause, & Notices to Appear

 - what the person's bond should be.

-Having a criminal defense attorney at first appearance can be crucial.
-The attorney can save you money by seeking a lower bond or release on your own recognizance.
+Having a Florida criminal defense attorney at first appearance can be crucial.
+The criminal attorney can often save you money by seeking a lower bond or release on your own recognizance.
 The attorney can also challenge the probable cause.

 Also, there is often tremendous pressure for people to plead guilty at first appearance.
-An attorney can take that pressure off of you by obtaining a bond from the court, passing the case for arraignment and helping you through the process, without the pressure of having to decide whether to plead guilty at first appearance and whether you will be punished if you decide not to plead guilty at first appearance.
+A criminal lawyer can take that pressure off of you by obtaining a bond from the court, passing the case for arraignment and helping you through the process, without the pressure of having to decide whether to plead guilty at first appearance and whether you will be punished if you decide not to plead guilty at first appearance.

 What is a Notice to Appear?